MrWhiteNerdy/gatsby-starter-netlify-cms/src/pages/blog/2020-05-05-best-tools-for-working-with-polymer-clay.md

 ![](/img/watermark_2020-05-04-13-33-33.jpg)

 Here is another example I've created using my fingers (you might be surprised how often your own finger tips feel like the best tools!), liquid clay, chalk pastel powders, a fan brush, a baby toothbrush for texture, and eye pins!
-Once again, I added UV resin to only the areas I felt needed to be shinny (in this case, the melted butter.)
+Once again, I added UV resin to only the areas I felt needed to be shinny (in this case, the melted butter, eggs, and bacon.)

 Now that you've seen a couple of my charms I'll dive into the details of the tools I love to use and highly recommend.